-Lighting is key to our life and impacts on wellbeing in several different ways.
+Lighting is key to human life and it affects wellbeing in several different ways.

-This is becoming increasingly recognized in lighting design and the latest evolution in the field is Human Centric Lighting.
+This is becoming increasingly recognized in lighting design and the latest evolution in the field is the so-called Human Centric Lighting.

-Human Centric Lighting has been one of the lighting innovations seen at Euroluce 2019 and is part of the WELL Building Standard (the international reference for interiors and buildings that focus on health and wellbeing).
+Human Centric Lighting has been one of the lighting innovations seen at Euroluce 2019 and is part of the WELL Building Standard (opened in a new window/tab) – the international reference for interiors and buildings that focus on health and wellbeing.

 “lighting devoted to enhancing human performance, comfort, health and wellbeing”